nrfconnect/sdk-nrf/doc/nrf/drivers/uart_nrf_sw_lpuart.rst

    :local:
    :depth: 2

-The low power UART driver implements the standard *asynchronous UART API* that can be enabled with the :option:`CONFIG_UART_ASYNC_API` configuration option.
+The low power UART driver implements the standard *asynchronous UART API* that can be enabled with the :kconfig:`CONFIG_UART_ASYNC_API` configuration option.
-Alternatively, you can also enable the *interrupt-driven UART API* using the :option:`CONFIG_NRF_SW_LPUART_INT_DRIVEN` configuration option.
+Alternatively, you can also enable the *interrupt-driven UART API* using the :kconfig:`CONFIG_NRF_SW_LPUART_INT_DRIVEN` configuration option.

 The protocol used by this driver implements two control lines, instead of standard hardware flow control lines, to allow for disabling the UART receiver during the idle period.
 This results in low power consumption, as you can shut down the high-frequency clock when UART is in idle state.